 Christ the Savior Cathedral is very impressive from both inside and outside and it is also the biggest and the most important cathedral in Russia.

 On the second day, you can have lunch in Moscow-City – the skyscraper part of Moscow (yes, Moscow has skyscrapers).
 There is this amazing restaurant Sixty from Ginza Project – it’s also the tallest restaurants in Eastern Europe.
-The view is nothing special, but just being so high in the air feels amazing.
+The view is nice and just being so high in the air feels amazing.

 8. Have a ride in Moscow Metro

 Moscow Metro is definitely among the most beautiful in the world: it’s located deep under the groups and its hall resemble palaces, not public transport halls.
 It can be very crowded during peak hours, so it’s better to have a ride in the afternoon – between 12 and 3 pm.
 However, if you’re planning to visit St. Petersburg as well, I’ve got a post about the most beautiful metro stations in St. Petersburg here >>>

 I can recommend a really good Moscow metro tour that will guide you through the best stations in Moscow and will tell you so much history about them as well.

 The Izmailovo Kremlin is another Kremlin located in Moscow, and it looks even more toy-like.
 It also has a huge market – so it’s a great place to buy some souvenirs.

 If you want to learn a bit more about Communist times and USSR, Moscow is really the best place to do that.
 I recommend taking a Communist tour that is one of the best-rated tours in Moscow.
 Check the prices and availability here because it sells out very quickly!

 If you manage to visit all these sights, your 2-day itinerary for Moscow will be fully packed.
 However, if you’re staying in Moscow for longer, consider visiting these places: